 Other Foreclosure Defense Strategies

-- Another option for a homeowner who wishes to expose a lender’s insufficient perfection of title is to file for bankruptcy.
+- File for bankruptcy.
 In a Chapter 7 filing, you can declare your home an “unsecured asset” and wait for the lender to object.
 This puts the burden of proof on the lender to show a valid chain of assignment.
-In a Chapter 13 bankruptcy, you can file an Adversary Proceeding, wherein you sue your lender to compel it to produce valid proof of claim.
+In a Chapter 13 bankruptcy, you can file an Adversary Proceeding.
+This means you sue your lender to compel it to produce valid proof of claim.
 The Bankruptcy Code requires that your lender provide evidence of “perfected title.”

-- Another foreclosure defense argument explores the notion of whether the bank is a real party of interest.
+- Ensure the bank is a real party of interest.
 If it’s not, it doesn’t have the right to foreclose.
 For example, if your loan has been securitized, your original lender has already been paid.
-At that point, the debt was written off and the debt should be considered settled.
+At that point, the debt should be considered settled.
 In order to prove that your original lender has profited from the securitization of your mortgage, it is advised that you obtain a securitization audit.
 The audit is completed by a third-party researcher who tracks down your loan, and then provides you with a court-admissible document showing that your loan has been securitized.

-- A foreclosure defense can also argue that once a loan has been securitized, or converted to stock, it is no longer a loan and cannot be converted back into a loan.
+- Prove the promissory note no longer exists.
+A foreclosure defense can argue that once a loan has been securitized, or converted to stock, it is no longer a loan and cannot be converted back into a loan.
 That means that your promissory note no longer exists, as such.
-And if that is true, then your mortgage or deed of trust is no longer securing anything.
+If true, then your mortgage or deed of trust is no longer securing anything.
 Instead of the bank insisting that you have breached the contract specified in the promissory note, foreclosure defense argues that the bank has actually destroyed that agreement itself.
 And if the agreement doesn’t exist, how can it be enforced?
-A corollary to this argument states that your loan is no longer enforceable because it is now owned by many shareholders and a promissory note is only enforceable in its whole entirety.
-How can thousands of people foreclose on your house?

 While the foreclosure defense strategy is legal in nature, and can be handled differently by different courts, it should not be ignored when preparing a case.

-The tactic of attacking a lender’s shoddy or illegal practices has proven to be the most successful strategy of foreclosure defense, since most courts are loathe to accept unlawful or unethical behavior, even from banks.
-If a homeowner can present clear instances of lost or missed paperwork, demonstrate that notes were misplaced or improperly endorsed, or prove that documents were forged, robo-signed, or reversed-engineered, the more likely a court will rule in his or her favor.
+The tactic of attacking a lender’s shoddy or illegal practices has proven to be the most successful foreclosure defense.
+Courts will not accept unlawful or unethical behavior, even from banks.
+If a homeowner can present clear instances of lost or missed paperwork, show that notes were misplaced or improperly endorsed, or prove that documents were forged, robo-signed, or reversed-engineered, the more likely a court will rule in his or her favor.